How Do Pigs Find Truffles? How to Get Started for Success

 Why not train one or two of our pigs to hunt for truffles?
 Looking for truffles would be a fantastic experience for our children and bring in good money for the homestead.
-We have a beautiful forest on our land, and the climate here is perfect for growing truffles.
+Our land has a beautiful forest, and the climate here is perfect for growing truffles.

 What Are Truffles and How Do Pigs Smell Them?